chapmanjacobd/que/README.md

 ## Input/output

-The user, when adding a job to the queue, should be able to choose:
+The user, when adding a task to the queue, should be able to choose:

 - Where the output goes.
 As flags:
   - store: put it into a file in /tmp (or similar).